magepages/mpdocs/docs/custom-form/index.md

 ![](https://i.imgur.com/nFheCFo.png)

   - **Popup**:
     - The form is displayed as a button.
-When Customer clicks on the button, the popup contains the Form content that will be displayed.
+When Customer clicks on the button, the popup contains the Form will be shown.
     - Admin can choose either normal Popup or Slide Popup

   ![](https://i.imgur.com/FrC8X81.png)